 Children are welcome at El Convento although the child-orientated facilities are limited.
 There is a separate area of the pool for children accompanied by an adult and babysitting can be arranged on request.
 The Grand Suites are split-level and therefore a good option for families.

 El Convento has lovely gardens, a small, heated lap pool, a bar and the gourmet El Convento restaurant, serving delicious cuisine amongst elegant surroundings.

 El Convento is perfectly located for exploring the town of Antigua.
-Considered to be one of the most beautiful colonial towns in the Americas, Antigua is a highlight of any trip to Guatemala, with its cobblestone streets lined with charming, brightly colored buildings, well preserved churches and convents and colorful local handicrafts.
+Considered to be one of the most beautiful colonial towns in the Americas, Antigua is a highlight of any trip to Guatemala, with its cobblestone streets lined with charming, brightly coloured buildings, well preserved churches and convents and colourful local handicrafts.
 Excursions can also be arranged out of the city to some of the bustling local markets such as Chichicastenango and Sololá and to hike the Pacaya volcano.

 Mark Beken (Staff)

 There are plenty of boutique options in Antigua, but El Convento is one of the best.
 Its location is excellent, just a few blocks from the main square and the service here befits its status as the top place in town.
 I liked the touches such as choice of pillow and the cool hibiscus teas they offer, and the quality of the finishing in the rooms.
 It is also one of the few boutique options in town to have a notable restaurant, not perhaps a vital consideration when there are so many good places to eat, but great if you fancy a splurge.
 El Convento is an absolute steal considering what you get for your money.